 Quickstart: Connect to your Active Directory Forest

-- Review the Azure ATP prerequisites article.
+- Review the Defender for Identity prerequisites article.

 - At least one of the following directory services accounts with read access to all objects in the monitored domains: